waliffcordeiro/goledger-challenge/README.md

 - **Commit** your changes (`prints` folder and source code) to your forked repository

-To complete the challenge, you must send us the link to your forked repository with the alterations you made.
+To complete the challenge, you must send us the link to your repository with the alterations you made.